-Heshun Township (侨乡和顺镇) is 3 kilometers southwest to downtown Tengchong.
-In the history, Heshun folks had a tradition of seeking fortune in South Asian countries, and they had extensive ties with foreign countries.
+Heshun Township (侨乡和顺镇) is 3 kilometers southwest of downtown Tengchong, Yunnan Province.
+In history, Heshun folks had a tradition of seeking fortune in South Asian countries, and they had extensive ties with foreign countries.

 Table of Contents

 Geographic location: 3 kilometers west of the county seat of Tengchong

 Scenic status: the first of the ten top charming towns in China

 - Donjing Music is played by local people at the Longtan Pond.
 If interested, visitors can take a break and appreciate it.